ilias404/SOC-Automation-Project/README.md

 # Integrate Wazuh with Shuffle (The Webhook)

 Let's start by creating a webhook in our Shuffle workspace.
-Next, we will copy the webhook URL and integrate it into the Wazuh config file, which is located in the ```/var/ossec/etc/ossec.conf```.
+Next, we will copy the webhook URL and integrate it into the Wazuh config file, which is located in ```/var/ossec/etc/ossec.conf```.
 ```
 nano /var/ossec/etc/ossec.conf
 ```